Clerking team

 • Re M: Five-day finding of fact hearing in private children proceedings representing a father (deputy head) and involving allegations of sexual assaults.
 Considerable telephone download analysis.
 Not all findings made.
 At the welfare hearing Christian undermined the s.7 report and considerable staying contact in favour of the father awarded.

-• Sexual harm and abuse
+• Significant sexual harm and abuse cases

 • Contested adoption

-• Child abduction
+• Child abduction and summary return cases

 • Committal proceedings following inherent jurisdiction injunctions